Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Introduction

 \section{Introduction}

-Magnetic reconnection is a fundamental problem essential for understanding the magnetohydrodynamic (MHD) flows.
+Magnetic reconnection is a fundamental problem essential for understanding the magnetohydrodynamic (MHD) flows, especially turbulent ones.
 Within such flows magnetic flux tubes cross each other and therefore the properties of the flow depend on whether the tubes can or cannot cross each other.

 The answer that follows from the Sweet--Parker theory of magnetic reconnection \citep{Parker:1957, Sweet:1958} is that in typical astrophysical situations the magnetic flux tubes cannot reconnect and change the magnetic field topology.
-Indeed, the Sweet-Parker reconnection rate is $V_\mathrm{rec, SP} \approx V_\mathrm{A} S^{1/2} \ll V_\mathrm{A}$ with $S = L V_\mathrm{A} / \eta$ being the Lundquist number, where $L$ is a scale of the reconnecting flux tube and $V_A$ is the Alfv\'en speed.
-Given the large scales of magnetic fields involved in astrophysical flows and the highly conductive nature of astrophysical plasmas, it is obvious that $S$ is so large that the rates predicted by the Sweet--Parker mechanism are absolutely negligible.
+Indeed, the Sweet-Parker reconnection rate is $V_\mathrm{rec, SP} \approx V_\mathrm{A} S_L^{-1/2} \ll V_\mathrm{A}$ with $S_L = L V_\mathrm{A} / \eta$ being the Lundquist number, $L$ - a longitudinal scale of the reconnecting flux tube, $V_A$ - the Alfv\'en speed, and $\eta$ - the magnetic resistivity.
+Given the large scales of magnetic fields involved in astrophysical flows and the highly conductive nature of astrophysical plasmas, it is obvious that $S_L$ is so large that the rates predicted by the Sweet--Parker mechanism are absolutely negligible.
 This, however, is in gross contradiction with observational data, e.g., the data on Solar flares.
-The Sweet--Parker reconnection is an example of a slow reconnection, while one requires much faster reconnection to explain observations.
-Formally, the fast reconnection is the reconnection that does not depend on $S$ or, if depends, depends on it logarithmically.
+The Sweet--Parker reconnection is an example of a slow laminar reconnection, while one requires much faster reconnection to explain observations.
+Formally, the fast reconnection is one that does not depend on $S_L$ or, if depends, depends on it logarithmically.

 For years the fast reconnection research was focused on the X-point reconnection, i.e. the reconnection at which magnetic field is brought at a sharp angle in the reconnection zone.
 This is opposed to the Sweet-Parker reconnection which is an example of the Y-point reconnection.
 The X-point reconnection was proposed by \cite{Petschek:1964} and required that the inflow and outflow of the matter into reconnection zone are comparable.
 Indeed, the slow rate of reconnection with Y-point can be viewed as a direct consequence of the disparity of the scale of astrophysical inflow of the fluid and the scale of outflow determined by microphysics, i.e., the resistivity or plasma effects, the latter, however, challenged by \citet[][henceforth LV99]{LazarianVishniac:1999}.